-New delinquency notices for the three months ended June 30, 2021 decreased 84% from the same period last year as new notice activity was below pre-COVID-19 pandemic levels.
-The new notice claim rate for the three months ended June 30, 2021 was consistent with the three months ended March 31, 2021 and December 31, 2020 and increased compared to the three months ended June 30, 2020
+The number of new delinquency notices received for the three months ended September 30, 2021 was below pre-COVID-19 pandemic levels and decreased 53% from the same period last year as new notice activity in the third quarter of 2020 was impacted by the COVID-19 pandemic.
+The new notice claim rate for the three months ended September 30, 2021 was consistent with the quarters ended December 31, 2020 through June 30, 2021.

 Many of the loans in our delinquency inventory have entered forbearance plans.
 Historically, forbearance plans have reduced the incidence of our losses on affected loans.
 However, given the uncertainty surrounding the long-term economic impact of COVID-19, it is difficult to predict the ultimate effect of COVID-19 related forbearances on our loss incidence.
 Whether a loan's delinquency will cure, including through modification, when its forbearance plan ends will depend on the economic circumstances of the borrower at that time.
 The severity of losses associated with loans whose delinquencies do not cure will depend on economic conditions at that time, including home prices compared to home prices at the time of placement of coverage.
-Forbearance information is based on the most recent information provided by the GSEs, as well as loan servicers, and we believe substantially all represent forbearances related to COVID-19.
+Forbearance information is based on the most recent information provided by the GSEs, as well as loan servicers, and we believe substantially all forbearances are related to COVID-19.
 While the forbearance information provided by the GSEs refers to delinquent loans in forbearance as of the prior month-end, the information provided by loan servicers may be more current.
-As of June 30, 2021 55% of our delinquency inventory were in such plans.
+As of September 30, 2021, 48% of our delinquency inventory was in such plans.